Area Forecast Discussion

 NATIONAL WEATHER SERVICE SACRAMENTO CA

-degrees cooler versus 24 hours ago.
-Current forecast is on track
+and temperatures are similar to 24 hours ago.
+Forecast is on track

 and no evening update will be needed.

 A trough of low pressure is moving into the Pacific Northwest

 while remnants of high clouds from what is left of Marie is

 continues moving south and east of the area today.
 Some smoke from

 the wildfires has made it into the Northwestern portions of Shasta

 county today and will likely decrease some this evening but

 increase again late tonight and Sunday morning as northerly winds